Philippines · audience itinerary

 - Morning~180 minIntramurosneighborhood

-The historic walled city of Manila, offering a glimpse into Spanish colonial past.
-Explore cobblestone streets, ancient churches, and fortresses.
-Consider a kalesa (horse-drawn carriage) or bamboo bike tour for a unique experience.
+The historic walled city of Manila, offering a glimpse into Spanish colonial architecture and history.
+Explore cobblestone streets, centuries-old churches, and impressive fortifications.
+It's a UNESCO World Heritage site and a must-visit for history buffs.

-Home to a vast collection of Filipino art, including Juan Luna's iconic 'Spoliarium'.
-It's a great way to connect with the country's artistic heritage after exploring Intramuros.
+Home to a vast collection of Filipino art, including masterpieces like Juan Luna's 'Spoliarium'.
+The museum is housed in a grand neoclassical building and offers a deep dive into the nation's artistic heritage.

 - Admission is free.